United States Self-Storage Market Size and Share

 By User Type: Business Acceleration Drives Growth

 Personal customers accounted for 73% of the United States self-storage market in 2024, providing a dependable revenue floor rooted in life-event storage needs.
 Business users, however, are scaling at 5.8% CAGR as online retailers leverage urban units to shorten delivery distances.
-The United States self-storage market size attributable to business tenants is projected to expand by 2030, signaling a durable shift toward commercial utilization.
+The US self-storage market size attributable to business tenants is projected to expand by 2030, signaling a durable shift toward commercial utilization.

 Expanding same-day delivery commitments elevate the importance of near-consumer inventory nodes.
 Operators that design flexible unit mixes, integrate 24/7 digital access, and provide loading docks position themselves to capture structurally higher revenue per square foot from small-business clients.